DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 datadir = D:\Bitcoin
 ```

 You can use the default RPC-verification for Bitcoin Core.
-In that case Bitcoin Core creates a cookie file for you and you don't have to add anything else to config.cfg
+In that case Bitcoin Core creates a cookie file for you and you don't have to add anything else to config.ini

 Another alternative is to use `rpcauth` (username + hashed password) with Bitcoin Core.
 This can be necessary for applications like the lightning network to work.
 If you are using this you'll need to add that line to `config.ini` .
 ```